mihaelamj/barcodedudeend/README.md

 sets our API path to be:
 `/api/scanItems/`

 So the scanItemRouter starts from that path.
-We may change it whenever we like, in app.js, and nothing need to be changed in scanItemRoutes.js.
+We may change it whenever we like, in app.js, and nothing needs to be changed in scanItemRoutes.js.

 ### Filtering with Query String
 Query string in the url looks like: